armand1m/gringobot/README.md

 ## Credits

-Credits goes to all the maintainers of the Programando na Gringa group.
+Credits goes to all the maintainers and participants of the Programando na Gringa group.